stefan-jung/org.jung.terminology/README.md

 #### DITA Termchecker

-The DITA Termchecker is technically a [Schematron](http://www.schematron.com) file, that searches for forbidden terms and replaces forbidden terms with allowed ones.
+The DITA Termchecker is technically a [Schematron](http://www.schematron.com) file, that searches for deprecated terms and replaces deprecated terms with preferred ones.

 1. Open the samples DITA map `~/org.doctales.terminology/samples/terminology.ditamap` in the &lt;oXygen/&gt; DITA Maps Manager.
 2. In the `Transformation Scenarios` view, double click the entry `Termchecker for DITA`.<br/>